ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 For the `ballerina push` command to work, you need to copy and paste your Ballerina Central access token in Settings.toml in your home repository (<USER_HOME>/.ballerina/).

-Register on Ballerina central and visit user dashboard at https://central.ballerina.io/dashboard to gain access to your user token.
+Register on Ballerina Central and visit user dashboard at https://central.ballerina.io/dashboard to gain access to your user token.

 Once that is done, push your package to Ballerina Central.